spectrocloud/librarium/content/docs/00-release-notes.md

 - Introduces a command line interface (CLI) for PDE.
 It will allow users to create, list, delete, resize, pause, and resume Virtual Clusters.
 Kubeconfig download is also supported.

-- Added a new dashboard for Palette Dev Engine.
+- Adds a new dashboard for Palette Dev Engine.

 - **Container service enhancements**: Users can increase or decrease service replicas, added ingress support for the container service, and enhance the UI with pack attributes.

 ## Packs
-Added the following new packs:
+Adds the following new packs:
 - Nvidia GPU support
 - Community repository
 - AVI AKO support

  ### Updated Packs:
- Upgraded the following packs:
+ Upgrades the following packs:

 |**Pack name**|**Old version**|**New version**|
 |---|---|---|